 Wage Theft Example #3: Rounding Policies Can Shortchange Employees

 Employers can legally round employee’s start and end times to the nearest tenth or quarter of an hour.
 However, when they do so, they must do so in a fair manner.
 An employer cannot always round an employee’s hours of work down – if an employee leaves work at 3:53 in the afternoon, the employee must be paid through 4:00.

 Wage Theft Example # 4: Misclassification of Salaried Employees

 Employees often think that because they are paid a salary, they are not entitled to overtime compensation.
 However, overtime pay exemptions include both a salary basis test and a duties test, so in addition to being paid a salary, an employee’s actual job duties must meet the narrow exemption.
 If an employee’s job duties do not meet the exemption’s test, a salaried employee would still be entitled to overtime pay.

 For example, Bob is a full-time cashier at a grocery store and is paid a salary of $30,000/year.
 Bob has no management duties.
 Even though Bob is paid an annual salary, his job duties do not qualify him as exempt from overtime pay.
 Even though he makes an annual salary, his employer MUST pay him time and a half for every hour he works over forty hours in a workweek.

 Hawks Quindel’s Attorneys will Fight Wage Theft on Your Behalf

-If you think you have experienced wage theft under state or federal law, Hawks Quindel’s wage and hour team will provide you with a free consultation to answer your questions and evaluate your potential claim.
+If you think you have experienced wage theft under state or federal law, Hawks Quindel’s wage and hour team will provide you with a free case evaluation to answer your questions and evaluate your potential claim.
 Please contact us if you would like to discuss your wage rights under federal FLSA laws.
 In Madison, call (800) 610-0040 or (608) 257-0040.
 In Milwaukee, call (800) 236-3348 or (414) 271-8650, or send us an email.